waynetee/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your PropertyWhiz.

 4. Double-click the file to start the app.
-The [GUI](#glossary) similar to below should appear in a few seconds.
+The [Graphical User Interface (GUI)](#glossary) similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)